Electric cars buyers guide

 Advantages and Disadvantages as Compared to Diesel/Petrol Vehicles

 Electric vehicles have a much lower fuel cost (less than one fifth of those which run on petrol per kilometre) as compared to petrol or diesel vehicles.
 Another factor which is certainly significant in choosing an electric vehicle are the government incentives which allow one to benefit from a reduction in purchasing costs, insurance, and more.
+The insurance companies are providing specific electric commercial vehicles insurances and because electric cars do not have high top speeds and are not seen as 'performance' vehicles, then electric van insurance quotes can come down as they are seen as less of a risk.
 These incentives are added to those of local government administrations which, in most cases, permit free parking and access to limited traffic areas to these types of vehicles.
 An aspect that is often mentioned as a negative when it comes to electric vehicles is the polluting factor of the traction battery, however the batteries on the market today can also be entirely recycled.
 The maintenance costs of electric vehicles are decidedly lower than those of combustion vehicles.
 Furthermore, they are more fluid and comfortable to drive thanks to the presence of an automatic transmission and the absence of noise.

 Is an electric car suitable for my needs?